Shado2107/Shado2107/README.md

 ## 📖 About me

 * 💻 I'm a web developer
-* 🎨 I'm a self-taught UI designer
+* 🎨 I'm a self-taught UI/UX designer
 * 🎓 I'm a Computer Science student
 * 🌐 You can see some of my projects on [my portfolio](https://aitalmeida.tech/)
-* 🎨 I'm also a graphic designer

 ## 🙋‍♂️ Connect with me: